Sharp Edge Test Equipment

 Handheld SET-50 sharp edge tester with a gray clamshell body and a tape-wrapped sensing head for evaluating hazardous edges

 SET-50 Sharp Edge Tester is a compact manual tester used to evaluate whether an accessible edge presents an unacceptable injury hazard.
-Its palm-sized clamshell-style housing supports controlled tape-based testing of product edges in a practical bench format.
+Its palm-sized clamshell-style housing is used for manual tape-based testing of product edges.

 Sharp-edge note: edge testing is method-sensitive.
 Tape condition, tester setup, edge accessibility, product orientation, and any required preconditioning or abuse testing can all affect the result.